 If you choose not to fix or re-purpose an item, donate it to Goodwill or Salvation Army stores; you can ask for a receipt if you itemize deductions on your taxes.

 There are lots of ways to save on services.
 As I mentioned before, I've been cutting my husband's hair for the last 20 years.
 At $10/cut approximately every 3 to 4 weeks, that's almost $3,000!
 (With 2 sons, the savings is even higher.)
-I use an inexpensive set of clippers like this one from Amazon.
+I use an inexpensive set of clipperslike this one from Amazon (they need replaced every few years), a cheap spray bottle, and stainless steel shears (which last decades).

 Here are some other ways to save on services: